How Are Branch Offices Displayed on North Data?

 On North Data, this branch is treated as contextual information about AIG Europe S.A., not as its own company.
 This company has other branches in Norway, France, Monaco and United Kingdom as well.

-How branch offices are shown on the North Data website?
+How Are Branch Offices Shown on the North Data Website?

 1. In the company’s identification section

-It appears under IDENTIFICATION section and by clicking on it you are led to the related publication:
+It appears under the 'Identification' section a shown below.
+By clicking on it you are led to the relevant publication.

-2. In the timeline / history section of the main company
+2. In the 'History' section of the main company

-Entries related to branch offices or foreign registrations may appear in the company’s timeline (history).
+Entries related to branch offices or foreign registrations may also appear in the company’s timeline (history) as can be seen.

 3. In publications and official filings

-By clicking on the register number of the branch under identification section or the branch entry on the timeline history, you lead to the branch related publication.
-In the above-mentioned case, here is the publication link: https://www.northdata.com/?id=4819319327
+By clicking on the register number of the branch under identification section or the branch entry on the timeline history, you are led to the branch related publication.
+In the above-mentioned case, here is the publication link.

 4. In addresses (limited and selective)